Walter R. Peterson Jr.: Governorship

+A member of the moderate to liberal wing of the New Hampshire Republican Party, Peterson served as governor of New Hampshire from 1969–1973, in a period when the state was experiencing rapid growth and looking for ways to fund new infrastructure costs.
+In order to spur economic growth in the state, Peterson fought for tax reform, eliminating thirteen separate capital and businesses taxes, and replacing them with a tax on business profits.
+Peterson also established a “Task Force on Government Organization” in order to modernize state government.
+Although a Republican, Peterson believed no political party had a monopoly on good ideas, and thought of himself as a governor for all New Hampshirites.

+During his governorship, Peterson received a phone call from Barbara Battenfeld, a Democrat and anti-Vietnam War activist, who attacked him for not speaking out against the war.
+Peterson ran into Battenfeld years later and admitted she was right about the war.

+Peterson went on to lose the 1972 Republican primaries to Meldrim Thomson Jr., a member of the right wing of the New Hampshire Republican Party, who was endorsed by ultraconservative newspaper publisher William Loeb.
+Peterson had incurred Loeb's wrath by renouncing "The Pledge" to veto a state income or sales tax, by proposing a 3% income tax.
+Loeb had also attacked Peterson's daughter Margaret for her supposed support of marijuana use, causing her to suffer an emotional breakdown.

 Life after politics

 After Peterson's term as governor, he became President of Franklin Pierce College in 1975, and served until his retirement in 1995.
 He also served one year as president of the University of New Hampshire.
 In 1996 he became a trustee of the University System of New Hampshire.
 The University built a residence hall named SERC Hall B In 2007, on October 11, 2013, this hall was renamed to Peterson Hall in his honor.

 During the 2008 election cycle, Peterson served as honorary chairman of John McCain's campaign during the New Hampshire primary, and as Chairman of Republicans for Lynch, a group of Republicans supporting the re-election of Democratic governor John Lynch.
 At age 86, his name emerged as a possible appointee to the United States Senate if Judd Gregg accepted the offer to serve as Secretary of Commerce in the cabinet of President Barack Obama.
 Gregg, however, subsequently withdrew his name from consideration after he was nominated.

+Although supportive of a 3% income tax during his time as governor, Peterson later felt that a state income tax would only work in the short term.
+He was also supportive of those who supported abortion and gay rights.